 Printable Computer/Internet Policy

 - Minuteman Library Card: Patrons must present their own valid Minuteman library card.
-Using another patron’s library card is not allowed and can lead to the loss of internet privileges.
-Out-of-state guests may request a temporary library card; this accommodation can be made for a period of one week.
+Using another patron's library card is not allowed and can lead to the loss of Internet privileges.
+If you do not have a library card, and wish to get one, you can get one at any public service desk.

-- Computers are Provided for Research, Reference, Study, Reading and Browsing: Using library computers for illegal activity is strictly prohibited and will result in the loss of library privileges and possibly criminal prosecution.
+- Computers are Provided for General Use: Using library computers for illegal activity is strictly prohibited and will result in the loss of library privileges and possibly criminal prosecution.
 Consideration of other library users is expected.
 Computer users will refrain from the display of images in public areas that are not appropriate for public viewing.
 Staff may intervene upon receiving a complaint or at their own discretion.

 - Patron Computer Sign-Up: If there are no available computers for immediate use, patrons must sign-up using the Pharos queuing station.
 When it is your turn in line, you will be assigned the first available computer.
 You must use the computer assigned to you.
-If there is a wait, it will show you your place in the queue.
-Patrons are responsible for watching the queuing screen to see when a computer is assigned to them.
-Once a computer has been designated for you, reservations in the queue are automatically removed after an allotted amount of time if the patron fails to use the assigned terminal.
+You are responsible for watching the queuing screen to see when a computer is assigned to you.
+Once a computer has been designated for you, your reservation in the queue will automatically be removed after 5 minutes if you fail to log into the assigned terminal.

-- *****Computer Session Time****: Computer users are allowed 120 minutes on public desktop computers per day in total.
-This time can be used in one session or multiple sessions during the day.
+- *****Computer Session Time****: Computer users are allowed 120-minutes on public desktop computers per day total.
+This time can be used on one session or multiple sessions during the day.
 Your session may be cut short if you log on during a closing hour.
 If you are signed on to a computer and do not move the mouse or press a key on the keyboard for 5 minutes, the system will assume that you are no longer using the computer, and will terminate your session and reboot the computer.
 This will happen even if you are watching a video or doing another task that does not require interaction with the keyboard or mouse.

-- One Person Per Computer: Except in the Children’s Room, only one person may use a computer during any given time.
-Groups wishing to use a computer for study purposes may borrow a laptop and/or sign up for a study room.
+- One Person Per Computer: Except in the Children's Room, only one person may use a computer during any given time.
+Groups wishing to use a computer may borrow a laptop and/or sign up for a study room.

 - USB Drives: Library patrons may save their work on USB Drives.
 The Waltham Public Library is not responsible for damage, loss of data, or liability that may occur from patron use of the library's computers.

 - Patrons Cannot Install Software on Computers: Library patrons may not alter the setup of the equipment (computers, desks, etc.), and are prohibited from installing additional software or hardware on the computers.
-Tampering with the hardware or software or the removal is considered vandalism.
+Tampering with or removing the hardware or software considered vandalism.

 - Technical Support: Because of the many different computer applications available to users, the library cannot provide technical support.

 - Please Do Not Turn Off Computers: Users should log off before leaving the PC.
 The computer will automatically log off when the user's time is up, if the user does not move the mouse or hit a key on the keyboard for 5 minutes, and 5 minutes before the library closes.
 The computer will alert users a few minutes before their sessions are about to end.
 The WPL is not responsible for any work that has not been saved or sent.
-All saved and unsaved files on the computers' hard drives will be automatically deleted after the computer restarts.
+All saved and unsaved files on the computers' hard drives will automatically be deleted when the computer restarts.

-- No Food or Beverage: Food (food, chewing gum, etc.) and drink (water, soda, coffee, etc...) are not allowed near any computer equipment, nor are they allowed on the floors near them.
+- No Food or Beverage: Food (food, chewing gum, etc.) and drink (water, soda, coffee, etc.) are not allowed near any computer equipment.

 - Privacy: The Library makes every attempt to protect the privacy of its users.
 However, the complexity of today's networking software prevents us from making any guarantee of privacy on our computers.
 Our time management software does record times of login, logout, and barcode.
 The WPL reserves the right in special cases to use that information to investigate serious breaches of its policies.
 The WPL and the Minuteman Library Network assume no liability for any damage to user data or loss of user privacy sustained while using our equipment.